 Any game designer, game publisher or game developer (big, small and indie) likely has a decent understanding of how much gamers use social media.
-But knowing how gamers use social media doesn’t exactly mean that you understand how to reach gamers on social media, let alone target specific gaming audiences on social media.
+But knowing how gamers use social media doesn’t exactly mean that you understand how to reach gamers on social media, let alone target specific gaming audiences on social media networks.

 In this guide, we’re going to show you how to create a game marketing strategy to reach and engage with your target audience of gamers on social media.